ryancheung/MySqlSharp/README.md

 # MySqlSharp

-A dotnet 5 wrapper around `libmysqlclient`
+A dotnet 6 wrapper around the MySQL C library `libmysql.dll`, `libmysqlclient.dylib` or `libmysqlclient.so`

 ## Supported MySQL version

 MySQL Server 5.7+

+## Setup

+Install MySQL client library first.
+MySqlSharp doesn't include any binaries.

 ## Usage

 MySqlSharp wrapps the C APIs from `libmysqlclient`.
 All APIs are almost the same as the original C API.
 See [tests/MySqlClientTests.cs](https://github.com/ryancheung/MySqlSharp/blob/main/tests/MySqlClientTests.cs) for usage examples.

+NOTE if you're using MySQL 5.7, you'll have to use the *OLD structs for data marshaling.

 ## API Reference